TaylorOD/mr-game-and-sweat/pages/privacy-policy.md

 Where registration is required, the visitor's email and a username will be stored on the server.

 ### How the Information is used
-The information is used to enhance the vistor's experience when using the website to display personalised content and possibly advertising.
+The information is used to enhance the visitor's experience when using the website to display personalized content and possibly advertising.

 E-mail addresses will not be sold, rented or leased to 3rd parties.